tburmeister/pyneural/README.md

 simple but fast C library under the hood.
 PyNeural uses the cblas library to perform the backprogation algorithm efficiently on multicore processors.
-PyNeural exposes a simple Python API that plays nicely with NumPy, making it easy to for you to munge your data sets as needed and quickly use them to train a neural network for classifiction.
+PyNeural exposes a simple Python API that plays nicely with NumPy, making it easy for you to munge your data sets as needed and quickly use them to train a neural network for classifiction.

 ### Installation